TejaSruthi/Vitual-tour-of-a-college/README.md

-"#Virtual-tour-of-Pragati Engineering-college" -----> VIRTUAL REALITY
+"#Virtual-Tour-of-Pragati Engineering-College" -----> VIRTUAL REALITY

  By installing the .apk file in your phone you can visualize our college.
  Done with "Unity3D" platform.